 Euro to AUD Exchange rates will change every day – but we carried out a quick comparison of three currency exchange companies on the same day to find out the Best Australian Dollar Exchange Rate in Ireland .

-There is also the option of using an ATM in Australia to withdraw AUD – see here for details of ATM Charges Abroad .
+There is also the option of using an ATM in Australia to withdraw AUD – but this should only be a temporary solution.
+See here for details of ATM Charges Abroad .

 We also did a recent comparison on the cost of buying US Dollars in Ireland